68 Ophiuchi

 68 Ophiuchi is a binary star system in the equatorial constellation of Ophiuchus.
 It is visible to the naked eye as a faint star with an apparent visual magnitude of 4.42.
 The system is located around 89.69 pc distant from the Sun, based on parallax, and is drifting further away with a radial velocity of +6 km/s.

-This is a spectroscopic binary with an orbital period of 177 years and an eccentricity of 0.83.
+This is a visual binary with an orbital period of 177 years and an eccentricity of 0.83.
 The brighter member, component A, is an A-type main-sequence star of spectral type A2Vn, a star that is currently fusing its core hydrogen.
 The 'n' suffix indicates "nebulous" lines due to rapid rotation.
 The star is suspected of varying between magnitudes 4.42 and 4.48.
-It displays an infrared excess that matches a circumstellar disk of dust orbiting 32.5 AU from the star with a mean temperature of 160 K. The secondary companion, component B, is of magnitude 7.48.
+It displays an infrared excess that matches a circumstellar disk of dust orbiting 32.5 AU from the star with a mean temperature of 160 K. There is evidence that it is a close spectroscopic binary.
+The secondary companion, component B, is of magnitude 7.48.